Hyphen/hx/README.md

 ```

 Flags:
--  `--environment, -e string`: Specify the environment to pull from (e.g., dev, staging, prod)
+-   `--environment, -e string`: Specify the environment to pull from (e.g., dev , staging, prod)
 -   `--org string`: Specify the organization ID (overrides the default from credentials)

 This command retrieves the encrypted environment variables from the specified environment, decrypts them, and saves them to a local .env file.